 Signs and symptoms of cystic fibrosis vary from person to person, but may include:

-- Frequent lung infections, like pneumonia or bronchitis
+- Frequent lung infections, such as pneumonia or bronchitis.

 More than 30,000 people in the United States have cystic fibrosis, with more than 70,000 affected worldwide, according to the Cystic Fibrosis Foundation.
 Over 75 percent of those affected by the disease are diagnosed by age two.